AmirDocs/k8s-eks-advanced/README.md

 ### Nginx deployment and certManager deployment

-Nginx will be your endpoint, or access point for anything in your cluster
+Nginx will be your endpoint, or access point for anything in your cluster.

 1) Create `helm.tf` deploy helm releases with the helm release for Nginx.
 Obtain the helm release from the registry, under provider.
 Set wait for waits for the IAM role to be created first and installCDRs is telling the helm chart to create CRDs alongside the certManager deployment.